hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > However, dull, these teachers all agree,
 >
-> In any dance you shall compleated be,
+> In any dance you shall completed be,
 >
 > And for one guinea only, that is all,
 >
 > You need expend to fit you for a ball;
 >
-> Should you have doubts, and say, great time 'twould take
+> Should you have doubts, and say, great time it would take
 >
 > Before you could a graceful dancer make;
 >
 > To sooth your fears these teachers will foretell,
 >
-> (Ev'n to a minute) when you shall dance well;
+> (Even to a minute) when you shall dance well;
 >
 > They name what lessons pupils ought to take,
 >